-- Regular Service: The ventilator system must be serviced at regular intervals by personnel who have received authorization and specialized training by the manufacturer. - Complete service records: All service performed on the ventilator system must be recorded in a service log in accordance with hospital procedures and local and national regulations. - Service Contract: It is strongly recommended that all service on the ventilator system should be performed as part of a service contract with the manufacturer.
+- Regular service: The ventilator system must be serviced at regular intervals by Maquet authorized personnel who have received specialized training. - Complete service records: All service performed on the ventilator system must be recorded in a service log in accordance with hospital procedures and local and national regulations. - Service contract: It is strongly recommended that all service on the ventilator system should be performed as part of a service contract with Maquet.